 Intelligent vs. Unintelligent: (an efficient acquisition, retrieval and logical manipulation of relayed data)

 A highly intelligent individual may test at the genius level in one narrow field of knowledge and yet be sub-normal in all others: the common term for such a person, often autistic, is savant.
-Rarely are such people productive members of society, as their specialized genius proves non-adaptive to the subjective complexities of a human-dominated real world.
+Rarely are such people productive members of society, as their specialized genius proves non-adaptive to the subjective and often illogical complexities of a human-dominated real world.

 In the sordid affairs of mankind it isn’t sufficient to possess an encyclopedic knowledge in one field or another — or even in quite a few.
-The storage in human memory of what amounts to a knowledge of trivia and even its retrieval and manipulation into logical configurations is a form of intellect best performed today by computers — devices equally divorced from any grasp of human nature and human values, i.e. from human morality.
+The storage in human memory of what amounts to a knowledge of specialized trivia and even its retrieval and manipulation into logical configurations is a form of intellect best performed today by computers — devices equally divorced from any working grasp of human nature and human values, i.e. from human morality.

-Some of our more sadistic serial killers were highly intelligent: Extreme intelligence is an amoral quality, a trait that neither guarantees an individual’s adaptability nor precludes his evil action — or the evil acts of those relying upon his high intelligence.
-Any vision of a utopian society governed by the most intelligent among us is a hopelessly incomplete and an amoral one.
+Some of our more sadistic serial killers were in fact highly intelligent: Extreme intelligence is an amoral quality, a trait that neither guarantees an individual’s adaptability nor precludes his evil action — or the evil acts of those relying upon his high intelligence.
+Any vision of a utopian society governed by the most intelligent among us would be a hopelessly incomplete and an amoral one.

 Is higher intelligence preferable to lower intelligence?
 Of course it is.
-But just as in evolution bigger hasn’t always proven better and more specialized means less adaptive in a changing environment, so too, where intelligence comes to dominate the intellect, where information is thus gathered through relayed data — not through personal experience and social interaction — a social deficit, even a misanthropic disposition, is much more likely to result.
+But just as in evolution bigger hasn’t always proven better and more specialized means less adaptive to a changing environment; so too, where intelligence comes to dominate the intellect — where information is thus gathered through relayed data, not through personal experience and social interaction — a social deficit, even a distinctly misanthropic disposition, is much more likely to result.

 Smart vs. Dumb/Stupid: (a reasoned decision-making and a higher capacity to effectively predict and determine outcomes, informed by a real-world, experiential understanding of cause and effect)